keu/docs/astro/cli/astro-deployment-logs.md

 ## Description

-Show [Scheduler logs](view-logs.md) over the last 24 hours for a given Deployment on Astro.
-These Scheduler logs are the same logs that appear in the **Logs** tab of the Cloud UI.
+Show [scheduler logs](scheduler-logs.md) over the last 24 hours for a given Deployment on Astro.
+These scheduler logs are the same logs that appear in the **Logs** tab of the Cloud UI.

 ## Usage